lserman/hubotgf/README.md

 end
 ```

-Hubot will now execute this method when it receives a message such as "Make me a pizza".
+Hubot will now execute this method when it receives a message such as "$ Make me a pizza".

 ### Sending feedback